engrmnaveed-zz/simple-react-webpack-boilerplate/README.md

-# Simple BoilerPlate for React Application. with yarn and webpack support/
+# Simple BoilerPlate for React Application. with yarn and webpack support

 Built Using Electron and React Framework.